 '''

 Write a failing unit test:

 @Test

 public void dollarMultiplication() {

 Dollar five = new Dollar(5);

-five.times(2);
+five times (2);

 assertEquals(10, five.amount);

 Which doesn't compile!

 no class Dollar

-no constructor

 '''

-no field amount
+- no constructor

-no method times(int)
+- no method times(int)

+- no field amount

 That's fine!
 We progressed: we now have a more immediate goal to achieve (make the test compile).